S$^2$Q-VDiT: Accurate Quantized Video Diffusion Transformer with Salient Data and Sparse Token Distillation: Experiments

 \subsection{Efficiency Study}

 We study the deployment efficiency of different-scale video diffusion transformers in Tab.~\ref{tab:efficiency}.
 We used the CUDA implementation provided in~\cite{zhao2024vidit, sun2024flatquant} for deployment and conducted all experiments on a single NVIDIA A800 GPU.
 For Inference Memory and Latency, we use a batch size of 1 in Tab~\ref{tab:efficiency}.
 Compared with baseline method PTQ4DiT~\cite{wu2024ptq4dit}, our method brings significant performance improvement with almost no extra inference burden.
-Compared with FP model, our method can bring 3.94$\times$ model memory saving, 1.56$\times$ inference memory saving, and 1.28$\times$ inference acceleration on CogVideoX-5B. \textbf{In Appendix Sec.~\ref{sec:more_efficiency}, we conducted more experiments on deployment efficiency.
-We further reported the calibration resource consumption in Appendix Sec.~\ref{sec:calib_cost}}.
+Compared with FP model, our method can bring 3.94$\times$ model memory saving, 1.56$\times$ inference memory saving, and 1.28$\times$ inference acceleration on CogVideoX-5B. \textbf{In Appendix Sec.~\ref{sec:more_efficiency}, we conducted more experiments on deployment efficiency}.